PanosK92/panoskarabelas/source/content/projects.md

 {{< youtube pBJSZDryt3g >}}

-Worked with studios across the UK, helping them achieve high performance on AMD GPUs.
+Worked with multiple known studios, helping them achieve high performance on AMD GPUs.

 Some of the titles I helped optimise.